 The British landscape is one of the most diverse in the world – rolling hills, challenging mountains, tree-shaded country lanes, you name it, we’ve got it.
 Then of course there’s those world-famous cities that just have to be explored.
 What easier way to get about and take it all in than atop 2 wheels?
 We look at 5 cycle rides you can take to get a real flavour of the UK.

 1. Follow The Grand Tour

-See if you can climb the same Yorkshire hills that the champion cyclists will in the Tour de France this July.
+See if you can climb the same Yorkshire hills that the champion cyclists took on in the Tour de France in summer 2014.
 Don’t be fooled by the quaintly named Buttertubs Pass – this classic route can be approached from either side and connects Hawes in Wensleydale to Muker in Swaledale.
 From either direction expect a long climb with some steep sections, but you will surely be rewarded with the beautiful open moorland.

 The ‘Buttertubs’ in case you’re wondering are a series of open shafts near the summit into which local farmers would lower their butter and cheese to keep them cool.

 2. A regal ride